Mapleton Art and History Trail

-Welcome to the Mapleton Art Trail.
+Welcome to the Mapleton Art and History Trail.
+There are numerous historical sites in Mapleton, along with some outstanding public art.
 Over many years, art has been added to the streets of Mapleton. corrugated iron sculptures, murals, artwork prints and designer chairs.

 The ‘Art in Public Spaces’ is a living project as things come and things go.